YasienDwieb/aws-nuke-handson/README.md

 - Detect what's already provisioned in your account
 - Delete resources in specific regions
 - Cleanup after a testing/handson setup
+- Great to handle multiple accounts at once

 ### Usage